 There is not doubt that the best time to visit Finland is during the summer as all other seasons are quite cold.
 Like all Scandinavian countries, the summer season is short, and most visitors arrive in July or August.
 These are the warmest months of the year when temperatures climb to a staggering 21 degrees Celsius on a good day, but usually stop at about 17 degrees.

-The Scandinavians are a law-obeying bunch (at least when the chance of getting caught is high).
+The Finns attitude towards dogs is great. , Finns love dogs and there are a lot of them in the country!
 Dog owners are expected to pick up after their dogs, and will get angry stares if they don’t.

-Don’t count on bringing your dog along to many places in Finland, such as restaurants and shops.
+Don’t count on bringing your dog along to many restaurants and shops in Finland.
 Luckily, though, dogs are welcome in the public transportation system.

 Dogs are usually not welcome in restaurants in Finland, but they are welcome in outdoor-seating areas of restaurants and sidewalk cafés.